PauloFilhoo/PauloFilhoo/README.md

 # My profile
 ---
-- 👋 Hi, I’m @Paulogameprays
+- 👋 Hi, I’m @Paulogameprays.
-- 👀 I’m interested in learn more about this area.
+- 👀 I’m interested in improve my skills and learn more about this area.
 - 🌱 I’m currently learning C#, JavaScript, HTML, CSS, Python
 ---
 <!---